ddorenDK/kea-final-exam/README.md

 ## Github Pages*
 - The web page acts as a place to see the generated json artifact

-### * Still Working on it
+### * Current Tasks
-- Trying using tabula instead of camelot
+- Try tabula and pdfplumber for table extraction
-- Requires java and python
+- Rewrite and Restructure initial the code
-- Since all this runs on ubuntu in the pipeline shouldn't be a problem